 - If the child is hurt or ill seek medical attention if necessary call the Police 999 and ask their advice if you are unsure.
 Further advice can be obtained from the Children's Social Care Duty Team / Social Services out of hour's service (see contacts in section 9.) if the child is immediately at risk of significant harm.
-It may be appropriate to contact the Local Authority Designated Officer (LADO) depending on the nature of the concern. - Treat all allegations extremely seriously and act at all times towards the child as if you believe what they are saying LISTEN. - Tell the child they are right to tell you and reassure the child they are not to blame. - Be honest about your own position, who you have to tell and why. - Tell the child what you are doing and when, keep them up to date with what is happening. - Take further action you may be the only person in a position to prevent further abuse. - 4R's Recognise, Respond, Record and Refer (Report on to the appropriate person). - Record everything said and actions taken as soon as you can (Safeguarding Young People Incident Form - Appendix 5) - Use the child's words - not opinion or interpretation.

-• Inform parents / carers unless there is suspicion of their involvement.
+It may be appropriate to contact the Local Authority Designated Officer (LADO) depending on the nature of the concern. - Always treat all allegations seriously and act towards the child as if you believe what they are saying LISTEN. - Tell the child they are right to tell you and reassure the child they are not to blame. - Be honest about your own position, who you must tell and why. - Tell the child what you are doing and when, keep them up to date with what is happening. - Take further action you may be the only person able to prevent further abuse. - 4R's Recognise, Respond, Record and Refer (Report on to the appropriate person). - Record everything said and actions taken as soon as you can (Cause for Concern Form) Use the child's words - not opinion or interpretation. - Inform parents / carers unless there is suspicion of their involvement.
 Consultation should take place with a DSO / Chief Executive before parent / carers are informed.